- About Us

-- U.S. District Court, Southern District of New York and Northern District of New York
+- U.S. District Court for the Southern District of New York and Northern District of New York

 - New York

 Gabrielle Tenzer is a partner at Kaplan Hecker & Fink LLP.
 She represents universities, commercial entities, and individuals in a wide range of civil litigation matters.

 At Kaplan Hecker & Fink, Gabrielle has represented Columbia University in a number gender-based misconduct matters.
 She has successfully secured the dismissal of several of these lawsuits for Columbia, including claims under Title IX and both the New York State and New York City Human Rights Laws.
 Gabrielle also handles gender discrimination cases for other clients under Title VII, and conducts high-stakes internal investigations on matters related to discrimination and allegations of sexual misconduct.